-Japan is a desirable nation for any English teacher.
+Teaching English in Japan is a desirable pursuit for any TEFL teacher.
 The Eastern nation boasts incredible food, historical sights, and world-class cities.
 And if you ask teachers which nation is the best place in Asia to earn money from teaching, many will point to Japan.

 However, how much money can you really earn if you teach English in Japan?
 Stay tuned and find out in this article!

 What is the salary for English Teachers in Japan?

 The salary for an English teacher in Japan is often between 200,000 to 600,000 Yen per month ($1,700 to $5,000).
 Of course, Japan is an expensive country; its economy is robust and powerful.
 However, these salaries are more than enough to live a great lifestyle, especially if you’re living in rural Japan.

 Teaching jobs in Japanese cities, as you may expect, offer higher salaries than in rural areas.
 Tokyo is the highest-paid city in Japan because of the high living costs and it’s also the city with the most teaching opportunities.

 Let’s look at some of the different options: